Four Unique Environments

 Click pic for large map

-Another section of the walk visits the “Enchanted Forest” in a landslip, halfway down a cliff, where haunting Moonah trees are draped by curtains of falling vines.
+Cape Nelson features more stunning views from rugged cliffs with a contrasting section that visits the “Enchanted Forest”, hidden in a landslip halfway down a cliff, where haunting Moonah trees are draped by curtains of falling vines.
+This is truly a popular fairyland for young children.

-Blue Whales and Southern Right whales can be observed, while seals and dolphins are abundant around the capes.
+Cape Grant hosts the only mainland Australasian Gannet Colony, found at Point Danger where gannets can also be seen offshore on Lawrence Rocks.
+Blue Whales and Southern Right Whales can be observed, while seals and dolphins are abundant around all three capes.